Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 • Slow digestion

 Antibiotics, irregular meals, low fibre diet, and stress can disturb this balance.
-This makes acidity easier to trigger even without food.
+Maintaining strong gut health helps stabilise digestion and reduce such triggers.

 When should acidity on empty stomach be taken seriously?